Rich-Supe/Portfolio/README.md

 ```

   The animations over the scene use Gsap and are not part of the scene component.
-The have an absolut positioning with a z index, delayed transitions, etc.
+The have an absolute positioning with a z index, delayed transitions, etc.
   The rest of the app is pretty simple with easy navigation and user experience in mind.
 Hope you enjoy!